This content is for members only, please login.

 Realistic training scenarios where soldiers are more likely to be hurt, even killed, deliver better field outcomes and potentially save more lives in battle.
 However, training staff are often discouraged from designing realistic trainings to avoid harming soldiers and disciplinary repercussions themselves.

-Should students be trained with higher realism and higher repercussions?
+Should beginner cavers be trained with higher realism and higher repercussions?

 • Normalization of deviance has resulted in the Hungarian rescuers choosing a less safe technique because that’s how they’ve always done it.

 The notch gets caught on stuff.
 Hooked nose carabiners are old fashion.
-You might decide you want this feature, but in general we have moved away from this old design.
+You might decide you want this feature, but most manufacturers and end-users have moved away from this design.

 This screenshot from a RopeTestLab article (paywall) shows approximate cowstail elongation figures.
-The author uses 6kn because of EN standards. however from reading the document to the right, we also know 6kn is about what you will experience in a fall-factor 1 fall with dynamic rope.
+The author uses 6kn because of EN standards. however from reading French Lanyard Tests, we also know 6kn is about what you will experience in a fall-factor 1 fall with dynamic rope.

 So the knots tighten AND the rope stretches.
 Lengthen good.